avielBS/C-Project/README.md

 the data file should be in c directory,

-Binary Classification algorithm using Cuda and OMP (should be later with mpi on diffrent computers)
+Binary Classification algorithm using  OMP MPI and Cuda

 Perceptron is usually used to classify the data into two parts.
 Therefore, it is also known as a Linear Binary Classifier.